iVantage-NDSS23/iVantage/readme.md

 This project mainly consists of two tools:

 * `iSAV`.
-A tool for Internet-scale active measurement of deploymenet of IPv6 inbound source address validation.
+A tool for Internet-scale active measurement of deployment of IPv6 inbound source address validation.
 To put it simply, it detects whether an IPv6 network has deployed filtering policy of incoming spoofed-source packets.

 * `RVPing`.
 A tool to measure the reachability between two IPv6 nodes without directing controlling any of them.